arXiv/arxiv-docs/about/membership.md

 ## Member Benefits

-New members are welcome.
+Your institution is invited to become a member!
 Member benefits include:
 - Public acknowledgement on [arXiv](ourmembers)
 - Public recognition locally to the institution via an IP generated banner
 - Eligibility to serve in arXiv’s governance